 Warm water and clean beaches mean that a day on the beach is a simple solution to keeping the kids entertained.
 There are also water sports and water parks with thrills and spills for all ages.

 If your kids want more than the beach, try spending some time in a city.
-There are museums, architecture, parks, and attractions to interest even the most difficult to please children.
+There are museums, architecture, parks, and attractions to interest even the most difficult-to-please children.
 For more ideas, read this guide to travel in Spain.

 The capital city of Catalonia on the east coast of Spain is Barcelona.
 This ancient and modern city offers beaches, museums, spectacular architecture, and sporting attractions.
 You have plenty of places to visit in Barcelona.

-Eating out is fun, with tapas being a wonderful style of eating that can keep kids engaged.
+Eating out is fun, with tapas in Spain being a wonderful style of eating that can keep kids engaged.
 Choose from a range of tasty bite-sized delights that make eating a collaborative exercise.
 Try new things and share the food with the family.

+Make sure to visit the Gothic Quarter and the Sagrada Família.
 The quirky nature of Gaudi’s architecture can interest kids in a way that more conventional architecture doesn’t.
 Visit the Park Güell and perhaps Casa Batlló to experience the architecture that is most identified with Barcelona.

-The Camp Nou is the home of one of the top soccer teams in the world.
+Camp Nou is the home of one of the top soccer teams in the world.
 Barcelona fans won’t thank you for calling their game soccer.
 Here it’s called fútbol or football.

 La Rambla is a bustling shopping street with plenty to interest the whole family.
 Keep the kids close as it does get very crowded.
 While it generally feels safe, you should take some sensible precautions against pickpockets.

-The climate makes it perfect for beach holidays.
+The climate in Marbella makes it perfect for beach holidays.
 There are low rainfall and many days of sunshine.
 If you get tired of the beach, or you need entertainment in the evening, there are botanical gardens and cultural events.

 3. Playa de la Concha, San Sebastián